 The wheels of the Maryland legal system are set in motion immediately in a traffic stop.
 From the moment you are pulled over and suspected of DUI, your rights must be vigilantly protected.
 Anything you say can be used to help prosecute your case; therefore, it is imperative that you maintain your right to silence even before being read your rights.
 If you are arrested, the surest way to protect yourself is by contacting an Annapolis DUI lawyer immediately.
 An experienced Annapolis DUI lawyer help safeguard your rights and freedoms, in addition to closely advising you of your legal options throughout your case.
+If you are looking for help with a DUI in Anne Arundel County generally, visit this page.

 If you are arrested for DUI in Annapolis and blow into the breathalyzer at the police station, your license may be suspended for either 45 or 90 days depending on the result of the breath test.
 If you are arrested for DUI and refuse to comply with a breath alcohol test at the station or a hospital after your arrest, your license may be suspended for 120 days as a consequence of violating Maryland’s Implied Consent law.
 This suspension is separate from what may occur as a result of a DUI conviction, and even if your case is dismissed or you are found not guilty of DUI, the Implied Consent suspension remains in place.
 To find out more about the Implied Consent suspension you should speak with an experienced Annapolis DUI attorney today.